Complexity guarantees and polling strategies for Riemannian direct-search methods: Choosing poll directions on a Riemannian manifold

 We end this section by introducing the \emph{complexity measure} of a PSS,

 \begin{definition} Let $\D$ be a positive spanning set of $\R^m$.
 The value

 is called the \emph{complexity measure of $\D$}. \end{definition}

-Table~\ref{table:usualEuclideanPSSs} reports complexity measures for the three PSSs of interest $\D^{}$, $\D^{}$ and $\D^{}$.
-In particular, one observes $\D_k=\D^{}$ results in the complexity measure with mildest dependency on $m$ among the three.
+Table~\ref{table:usualEuclideanPSSs} reports complexity measures for the three PSSs of interest $\pssa$, $\pssb$ and $\pssc$.
+In particular, one observes that $\pssa$ corresponds to the complexity measure with mildest dependency on $m$.
 This dependency is known to be optimal in order~\cite{MDodangeh_LNVicente_ZZhang_2016}.

 The complexity measure naturally arises in complexity bounds for direct search~\cite[Theorem 2.3]{KJDzahini_FRinaldi_CWRoyer_DZeffiro_2025}.
 We further emphasize the connection with our analysis from Section~\ref{sec:complexity} below.